hibiii/Hibiii.github.io/mods/doc/blindme_manual.md

 - **Disable in Spectator here**: Akin to *Disable in Spectator*, but specific to the current world.
 When set to default, the Spectator Mode bypass for BlindMe refers to the global setting.
 - **Lock world options**: A button that, after a confirmation prompt, will lock the world settings, and turn this button into *Unlock world options*.
 Once the world settings are locked, they cannot be changed again unless they are unlocked.
 Additionally, the *Unlock world settings* button will not be active, and in order to press it, you must hold the shift key as additional confirmation before unlocking.

+If you are connected to a BlindMe-enabled server, then you cannot change these options and they will be unavailable for interaction.
+You may be able to change them only if you are a server operator with permission level 2 or higher, and the server has allowed OPs to change their settings.
+In this case, the world-specific options will not default to client settings, but to server enforced ones.
+Additionally, locking options is not supported on server-enforced settings.

 The settings are saved once the player presses the "Done" button.

 # World-specific settings